Gothic language: History and evidence

 Reports of the discovery of other parts of Ulfilas's Bible have not been substantiated.
 Heinrich May in 1968 claimed to have found in England twelve leaves of a palimpsest containing parts of the Gospel of Matthew.

 Only fragments of the Gothic translation of the Bible have been preserved.
 The translation was apparently done in the Balkans region by people in close contact with Greek Christian culture.
 The Gothic Bible was apparently used by the Visigoths in Occitania until the loss of Visigothic Occitania at the start of the 6th century, in Visigothic Iberia until about 700, and perhaps for a time in Italy, the Balkans, and Ukraine until at least the mid-9th century.
-During the extermination of Arianism, Trinitarian Christians probably overwrote many texts in Gothic as palimpsests, or alternatively collected and burned Gothic documents.
 Apart from biblical texts, the only substantial Gothic document that still exists – and the only lengthy text known to have been composed originally in the Gothic language – is the Skeireins, a few pages of commentary on the Gospel of John.

 Very few medieval secondary sources make reference to the Gothic language after about 800.
-In De incrementis ecclesiae Christianae (840–842), Walafrid Strabo, a Frankish monk who lived in Swabia, writes of a group of monks who reported that even then certain peoples in Scythia (Dobruja), especially around Tomis, spoke a sermo Theotiscus ('Germanic language'), the language of the Gothic translation of the Bible, and that they used such a liturgy.
+In ' (840–842), Walafrid Strabo, a Frankish monk who lived in Swabia, writes of a group of monks who reported that even then certain peoples in Scythia (Dobruja), especially around Tomis, spoke a sermo Theotiscus ('Germanic language'), the language of the Gothic translation of the Bible, and that they used such a liturgy.

 Many writers of the medieval texts that mention the Goths used the word Goths to mean any Germanic people in eastern Europe (such as the Varangians), many of whom certainly did not use the Gothic language as known from the Gothic Bible.
 Some writers even referred to Slavic-speaking people as "Goths".
-However, it is clear from Ulfilas's translation that the Gothic language belongs with the Germanic language-group, not with Slavic.
+However, it is clear from Ulfilas's translation that the Gothic language belongs with the Germanic language group, not with Slavic.

+Christoph Hartknoch writes in his ' from 1684 how bishop Paulus Piafecius said that Adam Maccovius under request of king Sigismund iii, traveled to Spain in 1622 to find writings in the Gothic and Vandalic language.
+He allegedly found a Hebrew church history (Hebraer Kirchen-Historiae) written in the Gothic language which he brought to Poland.

 Generally, the term "Gothic language" refers to the language of Ulfilas, but the attestations themselves date largely from the 6th century, long after Ulfilas had died.